Skip to main content

 CORS errors:

-• Verify CORS_ORIGIN matches your frontend URL exactly
+• Verify CORS_ORIGIN matches your frontend URL exactly (protocol + domain + port)

 Security Best Practices

-1. Always set strong passwords:
+1. Always set strong secrets:

 2. Enable HTTPS in production: